alexsaunderswps/User-Guides/finished/English/markdown_files/auto_launch_installation_guide.md

 ## Purpose & Context
 This guide installs the WPS Auto Launch application that automatically starts WildXR when a headset powers on.
 Auto Launch eliminates the need for hand controllers in public installations, creates a seamless user experience, and enables remote monitoring of headset uptime.
 This process transforms a standard VR headset into a kiosk-ready system that requires minimal user interaction to begin the conservation experience.

-⚠️ **Meta**: Meta hardware and software (including MQDH) are outside WPS control.
+⚠️ **Third Party Software**: Third Party hardware and software (Meta, ArborXR) are outside WPS control.
 Meta updates may cause unexpected functionality changes in VR systems.
-WPS monitors Meta releases to inform users of potential impacts and changes.
+WPS monitors Meta and ArborXR releases to inform users of potential impacts and changes.

 ## Prerequisites
 - Meta Quest Developer Hub fully installed and configured with at least one headset connected and USB debugging authorized *(see MQDH Setup Guide)*